 - Spring-supported seat rings ensure tight sealing at low pressures

-- Trunnion mounted ball has self-lubricating bearing
+- Trunnion mounted balls have self-lubricating bearings

 - Anti-blow out stems ensure stem sealing through various independent sealing systems